willdot/willdot.github.io/_posts/2021-01-23-33GrpcStreamin.md

 ## A simple example

-I'm going to demonstrate the fiest use cases of the above; splitting a large file into smaller chunks.
+I'm going to demonstrate the first use cases of the above; splitting a large file into smaller chunks.

 First lets create the proto file.
-I want a request that is going to provide a filename, the number of chunks to split by and the chunk to start at.
-The last 2 are only used for when retrying after a previous attempt failed.
-Also defined will be a response that is going to contain the chunk data, the number of chunks the file was split into and the current chunk number.
+I want a request that is going to provide a filename and the chunk to start at.
+The second is only used for when retrying after a previous attempt failed.
+Also defined will be a response that is going to contain the chunk data and the current chunk number.

 ``` protobuf
 syntax = "proto3";